MisterTea/EternalTerminal/external_imported/sentry-native/README.md

 - 64bit Linux with GCC 9
 - 64bit Linux with clang 9
 - 32bit Linux with GCC 7 (cross compiled from 64bit host)
-- 64bit Windows with MSVC 2019
+- 32bit Windows with MSVC 2019
-- 32bit Windows with MSVC 2017
+- 64bit Windows with MSVC 2022
 - macOS Catalina with most recent Compiler toolchain
 - Android API29 built by NDK21 toolchain
 - Android API16 built by NDK19 toolchain